Bank Conflict Free Comparison-based Sorting On GPUs: Introduction

 \section{Introduction}

-In the past 10 years GPUs -- the massively parallel processors developed for graphics rendering -- have been adapted for general purpose computation and new languages like C for CUDA and OpenCL have been developed for programming them.
-With hundreds of cores on the latest hardware, GPUs have become a standard computational platform in high-performance computing (HPC) and have been successfully used to analyze data in natural sciences, such as biology, chemistry, physics and astronomy.
-However, general purpose computation on GPUs is still in the early stages and there is very little understanding of what kind of algorithms translate into efficient GPU implementations.
+During the past decade GPUs -- the massively parallel processors developed for graphics rendering -- have been adapted for general purpose computation and CUDA and OpenCL -- extensions for C programming language -- have been developed for programming them.
+With hundreds of cores capable of running thousands of threads, GPUs have become a standard computational platform in high-performance computing (HPC) and have been successfully used to analyze data in natural sciences, such as biology, chemistry, physics and astronomy.

-In this paper we present a theoretical model for GPUs, which simplifies algorithm design, while capturing most important features of the architecture.
-Our model is not completely new -- some features of our model have appeared in literature in one way or another.
-Our contribution is that we identify the most important aspects of the GPU architecture, consolidate the algorithmic techniques and design recommendations that appear in literature, and provide clear complexity metrics for theoretical analysis of GPU algorithms.
-Our model is an extension of existing models of computation, allowing reuse of algorithmic techniques from existing literature applicable to GPUs.
-The algorithms designed in our model come close to the performance of finely tuned state of the art GPU implementations, and with some additional fine tuning and optimizations outperforms existing implementations.
-At the same time, our algorithms are simple, which is a big advantage in code maintainability.

-Our model decouples data from threads, which is a more similar to the way programs are designed on manycore CPUs.
-The model also simplifies GPU algorithm design by removing the requirement for coalesced accesses to global memory from the algorithm design process, letting the programmer focus on defining how to process the data in more familiar way.

-Finally, we present a framework that clarifies how to design algorithms to process data in shared without bank conflicts.
-It is well known that bank conflicts --- multiple threads trying to simultaneously access different locations on the same memory bank of shared memory --- cause a significant slowdown in GPU implementations and complicate theoretical analysis of GPU algorithms.
-Some researchers have presented techniques to avoid bank conflicts for a simple sequential scan of an array~\cite{dotsenko:scan}.
-However, up to now it was not clear how to avoid bank conflicts for more complex data access patterns.
-Using our framework it becomes very easy to identify a bank conflict free algorithm to sort items in shared memory.
-Our sorting algorithm can be used as a black box to replace current implementations of sorting networks to sort items in the base case of the comparison-based algorithms, which leads to predictable and better overall runtimes.